- Anxiety can manifest in many different ways, one of which is procrastination of important tasks.

 You might not feel nervous about all aspects of a task, but perhaps you feel nervous about just one aspect or a few aspects.
 For instance, you might not want to make a phone call but the rest of the task isn’t particularly nerve-wracking once you’ve gotten past that step.

-In these scenarios, people sometimes label themselves as being anxious about a task globally when 90% of the steps they’re not anxious about.
+In these scenarios, people sometimes label themselves as being anxious about a task globally when 90 percent of the steps they’re not anxious about.
 Seeing this clearly can help you balance your thinking and feel more empowered.

 4. When you feel strong resentment about having to do the task at all.